 All vessels sailing to New Zealand (including yachts and other pleasure craft) need to meet a number of obligations prior to and on arrival to ensure New Zealand’s environment, economy and people are protected from imported pests and diseases.

-Firstly, you MUST arrive at a designated place of first arrival approved for the arrival of yachts.
+Firstly, you MUST arrive at one of the designated places of first arrival approved for the arrival of yachts:

 Before your arrival